Arctic Shadows: one of the BEST green paint colours

 What are the undertones of Arctic Shadows?

-Arctic Shadows’ main HUE or main COLOUR is green, but it has a warm gray backdrop calming it down.
-This gray DEFINITELY calms Arctic Shadows down compared to some of the other popular green paint colours while still leaving a lovely green hue on your walls.
+Arctic Shadows’ main HUE or main COLOR is green, but it has a warm gray backdrop calming it down.
+This gray DEFINITELY calms Arctic Shadows down compared to some of the other popular green paint colors while still leaving a lovely green hue on your walls.

-What’s the best way to sample any paint colour?
+What’s the best way to sample any paint color?

 Undoubtedly, you’ll be heading out in the near future to grab paint samples – stop right there!
 I want you to check out SAMPLIZE.
 Samplize offers peel and stick paint samples that are more AFFORDABLE, EASIER and more ENVIRONMENTALLY FRIENDLY than traditional paint pots.
 Here are just a FEW reasons why I recommend Samplize to my clients…